CedricNtwari/budget-explorer/README.md

 ## Budget Explorer

 "Budget Explorer" is a full-stack web application designed to help users find and share budget-friendly places to visit within a specified budget.
-The application allows users to input their budget, location, and number of people, and it returns a list of recommended places that fit their criteria.
+Users can input their budget, location, and number of people, and the application returns a list of recommended places that meet their criteria.
 Users can also save their favorite places, view them on a map, and share their experiences.

 ## Table of Contents